A Step-by-Step Guide to Getting Started

 If you already have a Cloud Runtime written in Swift that you’d like to pair with client-side code in a new project, you should choose the Create Empty Project option from the Create New Project menu.

 Choose a Project Name and click Create Empty Project.

 From here, you can click the “+” button associated with Client Apps to add an existing file from your computer.
-Click the “+” button associated with Cloud Runtimes to add an existing Cloud Runtime from Bluemix or create a new Swift Runtime.
+Click the “+” button associated with Cloud Runtimes to add an existing Cloud Runtime from IBM Cloud or create a new Swift Runtime.
 If you create a new Swift Runtime, the application will clone the Kitura Starter Application to your computer.

 Get Support and Provide Feedback

 Now you can start creating your own Projects within IBM Cloud Tools for Swift.
 If you have questions along the way, reach out to us through dWAnswers by clicking here.
 If you have any feedback or issues, fill out our survey by clicking here.
 Stay up to date on other IBM initiatives around Swift by clicking here.

 The IBM Cloud Tools for Swift beta team (Brian L. White Eagle, Nathan Hekman, Evan Compton, Rebecca Lemker, Aaron Kettl, Rolando Asmat, Adam Johns, Kyle Craig, Jessica Leavitt, Emma Tucker) looks forward to your feedback.